etlhsu/place/src/content/blog/no-pom-poms.md

 Going forward, I want to unlock a part of the world that nobody even knows exists (even me).
 I want to be a counterweight against all of the people that profiteer from build experiences that depend on people staying the same.

-If that's you, I'm sorry :( But so much is yet to be experienced if the value proposition of encouragement is realized and celebrated.

 Part of what makes my mission a bit strange is that you can't quite grasp all of what I am saying.
 After all, I did admit if I fully knew what I was doing, I would certainly be opposed by something and